 16.1.
 Further, as per Notification no. 49/2015-2020 dated 05.01.2022 (FTP), gold in any form includes gold in any form above 22 carats under Chapter 71 of the ITC (HS), 2017, Schedule-1 (Import Policy) and import of the same is restricted.
-Further, I find that as per Rule 5 of the Baggage Rules, 2016, a passenger residing abroad for more than one year, on return to India, shall be allowed clearance free of duty in the bona fide baggage, jewellery upto weight, of twenty grams with a value cap of Rs.50,000/- if brought by a gentlemen passenger and forty grams with a value cap of one lakh rupees, if brought by a lady passenger.
+Further, I find that as per Rule 5 of the Baggage Rules, 2016, a passenger residing abroad for more than one year, on return to India, shall be allowed clearance free of duty in the bonafide baggage, jewellery upto weight, of twenty grams with a value cap of Rs.
+50,000/- if brought by a gentlemen passenger and forty grams with a value cap of one lakh rupees, if brought by a lady passenger.
 Further, the Board has also issued instructions for compliance by "eligible passenger" and for avoiding such duty concession being misused by the unscrupulous elements vide Circular No. 06/2014-Cus dated 06.03.2014.

 16.2.
-A combined reading of the above-mentioned legal provision under the Foreign Trade regulations, Customs Act, 1962 and the notification issued thereunder, clearly indicates that import of gold including gold jewellery through baggage is restricted and condition have been imposed on said import by a passenger such as he/she should be of Indian origin or an Indian passport holder with minimum six months stay abroad etc. only passengers who satisfy these mandatory conditions can import gold as a part of their bona fide personal baggage and the same has been declared to the Customs at their arrival and pay applicable duty in foreign currency/exchange.
+A combined reading of the above-mentioned legal provision under the Foreign Trade regulations, Customs Act, 1962 and the notification issued thereunder, clearly indicates that import of gold including gold jewellery through baggage is restricted and condition have been imposed on said import by a passenger such as he/she should be of Indian origin or an Indian passport holder with minimum six months stay abroad etc. only passengers who satisfy these mandatory conditions can import gold as a part of their bona fide personal baggage and the same has be declared to the Customs at their arrival and pay applicable duty in foreign currency/exchange.
 I find that these conditions are nothing but restrictions imposed on the import of the gold through passenger baggage.
-I find that noticee has brought the gold item having total weight 167.100 grams which is more than the prescribed limit.
+I find that noticee has brought the gold item having total weight 1130.00 grams which is more than the prescribed limit.
 Further, the noticee has not declared the same before customs on his arrival which is also an integral condition to import the gold and same had been admitted in his voluntary statement that he wanted to clear the gold clandestinely without payment of eligible custom duty.
+I also find that the noticee has travelled to Dubai on 02.02.2025 and returned on 08.02.2025 well before the prescribed time limit of staying abroad to became eligible passenger to import the gold.
 In this connection, I also refer to Boards instructions issued vide F.No.495/6/97-Cus.VI dated 6-5-96 and reiterated in letter F.No.495/19/99-Cus.VI dated 11.4.2000 wherein it was clearly stated that the import of goods (gold in the instant case) in commercial quantities would not be permissible within the scope of the Baggage Rules, even on payment of duty.
 From the above findings and guidelines, it is crystal clear that the noticee does not fall under the ambit of "eligible passenger" to bring the gold as claimed by him in his submission.
 Further, the manner of recovery of gold clearly indicates that the concealment was not only ingenious but also premeditated.
 The noticee also admitted to possession, carriage, non-declaration, concealment and recovery of gold.
-I find that every procedure conducted during the panchnama by the Officers, was well documented and made in the presence of the panchas as well as the passenger/noticee.
+I find that find that every procedure conducted during the panchnama by the Officers, was well documented and made in the presence of the panchas as well as the passenger/noticee.
 Therefore, the allegation of noticee that instruction under Circular No. 09/2001-Cus dated 22.02.2001 and Notification No. 12/2012-Cus dated 17.03.2012 was not followed is frivolous.